 Reading the TRC

-We are meeting on zoom every Monday at 7am Pacific / 8am Central / 10am Eastern / 11pm Atlantic / 11.30pm NL&LAB/ 3pm Irish
+Following the opening of the reading on September 30th, we met weekly on Zoom for two hours every Monday, at 7am Pacific / 8am Central / 10am Eastern / 11pm Atlantic / 11.30pm NL&LAB/ 3pm Irish.

 To view a list of those who have partaken in the online reading, please click here.

 About the Residential School System